Horace Campbell

-Horace G. Campbell is a Jamaican professor of African American Studies and Political Science at Syracuse University in Syracuse, New York, specializing in peace and justice studies.
+Horace G. Campbell is a Jamaican professor of African American studies and political science at Syracuse University in New York, specializing in peace and justice studies.

 Early life and education

 Campbell was born in Montego Bay, Jamaica.

-He pursued his education in the Caribbean, Canada, Uganda, and the United Kingdom, where he completed his doctoral studies at Sussex University.
+He received his Bachelor's degree from York University in Canada, his Master's degree in political science from Makerere University in Uganda, and his PhD at the University of Sussex in England.
 His thesis was titled "The Commandist State in Uganda".
-Since 1979, he has been focusing on militarism and transformation in Africa.